QuantumGeordie/faktory/README.md

 commit 1.
 Testing Webhook.
 commit 2.
 More testing of the webhook. commit 3.
 More testing. this time for branch name.
+(AGAIN)